alloy-rs/alloy/CONTRIBUTING.md

 **Anybody can participate in any stage of contribution**.
 We urge you to participate in the discussion around bugs and participate in reviewing PRs.

+### Contributions Related to Spelling and Grammar

+At this time, we will not be accepting contributions that only fix spelling or grammatical errors in documentation, code or elsewhere.

 ### Asking for General Help

 If you have reviewed existing documentation and still have questions or are